lorenlugosch/conditional-computation-using-surprisal/README.md

 Mini-LibriSpeech can be downloaded for free [here](https://www.openslr.org/31/).
 TIMIT must be purchased from LDC.

+After you've downloaded the dataset, change the `base_path` field in `mini-librispeech.cfg` and `timit.cfg` to point to where your folder the dataset folder is located, and move the `*.csv` files from `experiments/mini-librispeech-csv` or `experiments/timit-csv` into the dataset folder.
+(Note that `valid_data.csv` and `test_data.csv` are the same for Mini-LibriSpeech, as it has only train and test sets and no validation set.)

 ## Running the experiments

 Execute `python run_experiments.py`.
 (By default, this will run the ablation experiment on Mini-LibriSpeech.
 Change the base path in `run_experiments.py` if you want to use TIMIT.)